 “….operating a vehicle upon a highway or a frozen public lake, stream, or pond or other place open to the general public, including, but not limited to, an area designated for the parking of motor vehicles, in willful or wanton disregard for the safety of persons or property.”

-More often than not, reckless driving is given when an individual is driving erratically while sober.
+More often than not, reckless driving in Michigan is given when an individual is driving erratically while sober.
 However, an experienced DUI attorney has the ability to reduce a DUI charge to reckless driving depending on the case’s circumstances.
 While this happens very infrequently, it’s always advantageous to present it as an option to the prosecutor.

 Most likely.
 If this is a misdemeanor/traffic offense, you can serve up to 93 days in jail.